DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 ## Upgrading to DefectDojo Version 2.5.x.

-Legacy authorization has been completely removed with version 2.5.0
+Legacy authorization has been completely removed with version 2.5.0.
+This includes removal of the migration of users to the new authorization as described in https://defectdojo.github.io/django-DefectDojo/getting_started/upgrading/#authorization.
+If you are still using the legacy authorization, you should run the migration with ``./manage.py migrate_authorization_v2`` before upgrading to version 2.5.0

 This release introduces the "Forgot password" functionality (`DD_FORGOT_PASSWORD`: default `True`).
 The function allows sending an e-mail with the reset password link.
 Missing configuration or misconfiguration of SMTP